Invoice Financing allows you to leverage money owed to you for short-term financing.

 Invoice financing is a means of gaining capital based on money owed to you.
 Different types of invoice financing work in different ways.

 Invoice factoring works by basically selling the invoices of what a customer owes you.
-The lender forwards a percentage of the cash, usually 70-85%, and collects the customer’s debt themselves.
-After that debt is collected the lender gives you the percentage they had withheld minus a fee called the factoring fee.
+The financing institution in questions forwards a percentage of the cash, usually 70-85%, and collects the customer’s debt themselves.
+After that debt is collected, they give you the percentage they had withheld minus a fee called the factoring fee.
 Factoring fees are usually 1-5% depending on the type of invoice factoring and the credit rating of the customer.
-Since the borrower is not directly responsible for paying back the factor, the lender usually does not take their credit rating into account.
+Since you are not directly responsible for paying back the factor, the financing institution usually does not take their credit rating into account.

 Invoice discounting functions similarly to a secured short-term loan.
-The invoices act as collateral, to be collected if the borrower fails to pay back the loan.
-The borrower still collects from their customer and is in full control of this collection.
-The borrowers repays the loan plus interest, usually in weekly installments.
+The invoices act as collateral, to be collected if you fail to pay off the discounting.
+You still collect from your customer and are in full control of the collection.
+Finally, you repay the loan plus interest, usually in weekly installments.

-Since these loans are smaller and for a shorter term, the application process tends to be much quicker.
-Some borrowers get approved on the same day as they apply.
+Since invoicing discounting yields financing that is smaller and lasts for a shorter period of time, the application process tends to be much quicker.
+Some businesses get approved on the same day as they apply.

 Invoice Factoring vs Invoice Financing